nwutils/nw-builder/README.md

 Type: `Boolean`
 Default value: `false`

-This will delete everything in your `build_dir` directory, including the cached downloaded prebuilt binaries
+This will delete everything in your `build_dir` directory, including the cached downloaded prebuilt binaries.

 #### options.argv
 Type: `String`